moul/bits.manfred.life/posts/async-first/index.md

     D --> E
 ```

+## The Perils of Extremes: Why Async-Only and Sync-Only Falter

+In the grand orchestra of team communication, harmony is crucial.
+Swinging too far in either direction—fully asynchronous or fully synchronous—can lead to dissonance.

+### Downsides of Async-Only:

+1. **Delayed Feedback**: Critical decisions might be postponed due to the lack of real-time interaction.
+2. **Potential Isolation**: Team members might feel detached, leading to a sense of alienation and reduced team cohesion.
+3. **Missed Nuances**: Written communication, though clear, may sometimes miss out on the subtleties and emotional cues present in direct conversations.

+### Pitfalls of Sync-Only:

+1. **Interrupted Flow**: Constant real-time interactions can disrupt the flow, impeding deep work and concentration.
+2. **Logistical Nightmares**: Coordinating synchronous activities across time zones can be a challenge, often leading to inefficiencies.
+3. **Burnout Catalyst**: Continuous engagement without breaks can accelerate mental fatigue and burnout.

+### Key Insight:

+While both models offer unique advantages, an extreme adherence to either can be detrimental.
+It's akin to having only one tool in your toolkit—limiting and ineffective.
+A blended approach, customized to the team's needs and the project's demands, invariably produces the most harmonious tunes.

 ## Striking the Right Balance

 While I'm a strong proponent of async-first, I acknowledge the need for synchronous interactions.
 The sweet spot?
 A dynamic balance that leans heavily towards asynchronous work.